ZaneLeBlanc/Group66Frontend/README.md

 The front-end repository can be split up into a few components.
 At the highest level, the front-end is split between the test page, and the previous runs page.
 - Test page: The user can input parameters and run individual models here

-- Previous Runs: The user can view runs recorded by the system in the past, and alter parameters to compare how a previous run could have gone differently given alternative parameters.
+- Previous Runs: The user can view runs recorded by the system in the past by clicking a run on the sidebar.
+From this point, the user can alter parameters to run again and compare how a previous run could have gone differently given alternative parameters.
+Additionally, 2 runs can be selected and compared by having a run selected and then holding shift while clicking a second run to compare.

 ## Credits